-- (a) Fell adjacent trees and snags away from or parallel to the buffer to prevent them from entering the buffer. - (b) Cable yarding over or within the buffer shall be done in accordance with the requirements of the section titled, "Cable Yarding Specifications." - (c) Trees that fall or slide into the Type F streams shall not be removed without prior approval from STATE.
+(a) Fell adjacent trees and snags away from or parallel to streams.

+- (b) Cable yarding over or within the buffer shall be done in accordance with the requirements of the section titled, "Cable Yarding Specifications." - (c) Trees that fall or slide into the Type F streams shall not be removed without prior approval from STATE.